-- You are eligible for the Health Assessment Reward if you were transferred from a Citi International Business or newly hired before September 25, 2014.
-You will see the Reward displayed on YBRTM within 48 hours. - Participants must comply with these deadlines to receive Rewards or avoid the tobacco penalty.
-(If you are enrolling your spouse/domestic partner in Citi benefits for the first time in 2015, your spouse/domestic partner can earn a Live Well Reward of \$150 by completing the Health Assessment between November 10, 2014 and November 21, 2014.) - If you use tobacco products, you'll stop paying the penalty once you complete the Live Well Tobacco Cessation Program through RedBrick Health, either with a tobacco cessation health coach or online through one of the tobacco-cessation related Journeys.
+- > You can receive health plan premium discounts for completing your Live Well Health Assessment and attesting to being tobacco-free.
+If you are not enrolled in a Citi medical plan, you can earn \$150 in gift cards by completing the Live Well Health Assessment. - > You can also earn gift card Rewards throughout the year for completing activities such as exercising, registering for telehealth and getting a health screening.
+Choose from a wide selection of gift cards to many popular retailers.
+Gift cards are considered taxable income.
+To compensate for the tax, Citi will "gross up" or issue payments approximating any tax you'll pay. - > The total amount of Live Well Rewards you can earn is \$300 per person (not including the Health Assessment Reward of \$150). - You are eligible for the Health Assessment Reward if you were transferred from a Citi International Business or newly hired before October 1, 2018.
+You will see the Reward displayed on YBR[TM] within 48 hours. - > Participants must comply with these deadlines to receive Rewards or avoid the tobacco penalty.
+(If you are enrolling your spouse/partner in Citi Benefits for the first time in 2019, your spouse/partner can earn a Live Well Reward of \$150 by completing the Health Assessment between October 1 and November 2, 2018.) - If you use tobacco products, you will stop paying the penalty once you complete the Live Well Tobacco Cessation Program through RedBrick Health, either with a tobacco-cessation health coach or online through one of the tobacco-cessation-focused Journeys.
 The penalty will be removed as soon as administratively possible.
 You will receive a full refund of all penalty payments once the program is completed.
-In order to have your 2015 tobacco penalty payments stopped and earn your \$600 refund, you must complete the Tobacco Cessation Program either by working with a health coach or by completing a tobacco-cessation related Journey by September 30, 2015.
+In order to have your 2019 tobacco penalty payments stopped and receive your \$600 refund, you must complete the Tobacco Cessation Program either by working with a health coach or by completing a tobacco-cessation-focused Journey by September 30, 2019.
+In addition, when you complete the Live Well Tobacco Cessation Program, you will also receive a \$25 Reward that can be redeemed for gift cards (counts toward your \$300 Live Well Rewards maximum). - > Based on your responses to the Live Well Health Assessment, you will be invited to participate in specific Live Well Journeys and/or coaching programs.
+Alternatively, you may call RedBrick at 1 (855) 814-5595 and request to participate in these programs. - > If you leave Citi, your Live Well Rewards will be forfeited unless redeemed prior to leaving.